“You haven’t passed your assessment”

 I looked at my AR1.
 No flag and he was carrying himself with confidence following the ball.
 I had realized at that moment that it was a goal kick and that there wasn’t offside.
 I sprinted to chase the attacker who was one-on-one with the goalkeeper.
 Goal.

 “You’re right but there is no offsides off goal kicks.
 You have to play to the whistle bud”

 They looked back with blank stares.

 The team was dejected.
 It was the fourth goal and a real blow to their egos having taken the league by storm and sitting more than 10 points clear of their opponents who were in fifth place.
-I knew my AR had nailed that call and likely would of his big decisions in the game that he showed awareness in.
+I knew my AR had nailed that call and would be one of the big decisions in the game that he showed awareness in.

 93 minutes earlier… (start of the game)